james-millner/micronaut-mastermind-cli/README.md

 ## How to play:

-There is a make file for building and running the application.
+There is a Makefile for building and running the application.

 Run the following commands:
 1. `make build-and-run` - this will clean, package and run the application